Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to configure APIM for Service Fabric managed cluster.md

     $virtualNetwork | Set-AzVirtualNetwork
     ```

-1. Prepare the steps for SFMC BYOVNET as per [https://learn.microsoft.com/azure/service-fabric/how-to-managed-cluster-networking#bring-your-own-virtual-network](https://learn.microsoft.com/azure/service-fabric/how-to-managed-cluster-networking#bring-your-own-virtual-network)
+1. Prepare the steps for SFMC BYOVNET as per [Bring your own virtual network](https://learn.microsoft.com/azure/service-fabric/how-to-managed-cluster-networking#bring-your-own-virtual-network)

     - Get the service Id from your subscription for Service Fabric Resource Provider application: